 For the paid advisor services, Personal Capital is an excellent option for investors with more assets.
 I did not sign up for the paid account and cannot offer perspective on the paid option.
 If you are considering the paid option, I recommend you speak with someone at Personal Capital.
 I felt Personal Capital's customer service was lacking, but the firm may bolster its customer service for its paid clients rather than those using the free tool.
 Given the firm's compelling tools, it is certainly worth a closer look to see if Personal Capital could be a good fit for the paid advisor services.

-*Personal Capital did not participate in the 2017 Online Broker Review, as a result the following data may not be up to date.
+*Personal Capital was not included in the latest annual review, as a result this data may not be up to date.